staabm/gecko-dev/README.md

 1. Make sure that you are using Python v2.7
 2. `cp mozconfig.macsample mozconfig`
-3. Download `MacOSX10.12.sdk.tar.xz` from https://github.com/phracker/MacOSX-SDKs/releases
+3. Download `MacOSX11.1.sdk.tar.xz` from https://github.com/phracker/MacOSX-SDKs/releases
-4. untar `MacOSX10.12.sdk.tar.xz` in the repo root to create a `MacOSX10.12.sdk` directory
+4. untar `MacOSX11.1.sdk.tar.xz` in the repo root to create a `MacOSX11.1.sdk` directory
 5. run `./mach bootstrap` and select (2) Firefox Desktop
 6. run `node build`
+   * On Apple Silicon, you many need to run `RUSTC_BOOTSTRAP=qcms node build` to build successfully.
 7. run `./mach run`

 **Linux**